Alberta Bair Theater for the Performing Arts

 No one has favorited this theater yet

-The Fox Theatre opened in 1931, built in glamorous Art Deco style by architect R. C. Reamer with the Janet Gaynor film, “Merely Mary Ann”.
+The Fox Theatre opened on November 17, 1931, with the Janet Gaynor film “Merely Mary Ann”.
+It was built in glamorous Art Deco style by architect R. C. Reamer.
 There was also a parade down Third Avenue and live entertainment opening night.
 The theater was built on the site of the homestead of the Bair family.

 The Fox Theatre continued to be not only a movie house, but a venue for live performances for decades, long the home of the Billings Symphony Orchestra and Chorale group, as well as the Fox Committe for the Performing Arts, which sponsored live theater, musicals, and concerts over the years.
 Among the artists to perform at the Fox included Dizzy Gillespie, Ray Charles, and Judy Collins.